-HOW TO WASH MICROFIBER TOWELS:
+HOW TO WASH MICROFIBER TOWELS IN WASHING MACHINE:

 - Wash prior to use: to remove residual lint and dye from the manufacturing process